Regression of Suspension Violin Modes in KAGRA O3GK Data with Kalman Filters: Derivation of the second-order resonance equations

 \section{Derivation of the second-order resonance equations}

 Consider a mirror of mass $M$ suspended by four fibers at positions $(x_i, y_i, z_i)$ relative to the mirror’s center of mass (CoM).
 The mirror has moments of inertia $I_y$ and $I_z$ about the $y$ (pitch) and $z$ (yaw) axes, respectively.
-Roll effects are neglected, as they have negligible influence on the measurable interferometer output signal.
+Roll effects are neglected, as they have a negligible influence on the measurable interferometer output signal.
 Each fiber has a mass $m_i$ and stiffness $k_i$.
-The beam propagates along $x$, with $y$ horizontal and $z$ vertical.
+The beam propagates along the $x$ direction, with $y$ being horizontal and $z$ being vertical.
 The relative elongation of the $i$-th fiber is defined as

 where $x_i(t)$ is the longitudinal displacement of the free end of the fiber and $X_{0,i}(t)$ is the displacement of the corresponding mirror attachment point.
 For small pitch and yaw angles $\theta_y$ and $\theta_z$, the attachment point motion is